top of page

 The Department of Medicine provides comprehensive primary care and specialty services in a model of community-based care.
 Its mission is to provide the finest medical care to all patients regardless of ability to pay, while addressing public health concerns and promoting health behaviors in Everett, Somerville and Cambridge communities.
 Led by Dr. Richard Pels, Chief of Medicine, the Department has a well-established reputation for excellence in its clinical, academic, and research programs.
 Fellows conduct their research as part of the Cambridge Health Justice Lab (CHJL), located within the Division of Social and Community Medicine of the Department of Medicine.

-Areas of focus for lab investigators include health services research on: quality of care and access to care for marginalized populations (racial and ethnic minorities, immigrants, prisoners, the uninsured and those served by the health care safety-net); healthcare financing and health care reform; adverse impacts of health information technology; understanding the impacts of COVID-19 infection on high-risk populations; reproductive health and women’s access to care; and the consequences of commercial funding of research.
+Areas of focus for lab investigators include health services research on: quality of care and access to care; healthcare financing and health care reform; adverse impacts of health information technology; understanding the impacts of COVID-19 infection on high-risk populations; reproductive health; and the consequences of commercial funding of research.
 Specific methodologies employed in this work include epidemiologic study design, advanced biostatistical analysis including quasi-experimental techniques, econometric analysis, time-trend analysis, qualitative research and large database analysis.

 Examples of recent Fellows' research projects include:

-· Hypertension, diabetes, and elevated cholesterol among insured and the uninsured US adults
+· Hypertension, diabetes, and elevated cholesterol among insured and uninsured US adults

 · Health insurance and mortality in US adults